 This month we talked to Matthew Kurek of Golden Earthworm Organic Farm in Jamesport, New York.

-Q: Can you give
+Q: Can you give us an idea of what your farm is?

 A: The Golden Earthworm Organic Farm is a certified organic vegetable farm nestled on 50 acres of pristine farmland protected by a land preservation program on the North Fork of Long Island.
 I started the Golden Earthworm in 1996 after leaving New York City, where I was working as a natural foods chef.
 Today, I run the farm with long-time friend and fellow farmer, James Russo, and my wife, Maggie Wood.
 Since none of us come from a farming family and land prices are at a premium here on the island, all of our land is rented, and the development rights have been sold.